wdi-atx-11/dom-events-jquery/README.md

 * Practice selecting DOM elements.
 This can be done with native JavaScript language features, but we're mainly going to use jQuery library methods.

 * Remember, jQuery is a library, not a language.

+* Events bubble; we can use this to our advantage!